daumling/dataset/docs/create.md

 ## Files

 The usual way to create a dataset is to use the `File` class.
 This class handles JSON files, caching of these files, and global as well as file specific options.

+Due to the nature of JSON, associative arrays are stored as objects.
+If an object is loaded, the code checks the object's properties for being arrays or objects.
+If all property values are non-scalar, the object is loaded as an associative array, mimicking indexed storage of objects.
+If at least one property value is scalar, however, the entire object is loaded as a single entry.
+If you save such an object, it will be saved as a single-element array, producing slightly different data on disk than before.

 ### Options